Emerance Maschmeyer: International play

 Maschmeyer represented Canada at three consecutive IIHF World Championship tournaments, in 2015, 2016, and 2017.
 Canada earned silver medals at all three tournaments.

 On January 11, 2022, Maschmeyer was named to the Canadian delegation for the 2022 Winter Olympics in Beijing.

+On January 9, 2026, she was named to Canada's roster to compete at the 2026 Winter Olympics.

 Personal life

 Maschmeyer married former Team Canada goaltending teammate Geneviève Lacasse in 2023.
 On September 8, 2024, Lacasse and Maschmeyer had their first child, a son named Beckham.